Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 To verify Terraform is installed use the command `Terraform` in your shell.
 Terraform should return a list of available commands.

 ![](images/terraform-install.gif)

+## Exercise 1 - Dipping our toe in the water, creating our first tennant on ACI with Terraform